mudgen/diamond-3/README.md

 The reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
 It is tested and it works.
 Use it.
 Also, using the reference implementation makes your diamond compliant with the standard.

-Specifically you should copy and use the [DiamondFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/DiamondFacet.sol) and [DiamondLoupeFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/DiamondLoupeFacet.sol) contracts as is.
+Specifically you should copy and use the [DiamondFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/facets/DiamondFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.

 The [Diamond.sol](https://github.com/mudgen/Diamond/blob/master/contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
 The contract name should be changed to what you want to call your diamond.
 This contract is the diamond proxy.

-The [DiamondStorageContract.sol](https://github.com/mudgen/Diamond/blob/master/contracts/DiamondStorageContract.sol) contract could be used as is.
+The [LibDiamondStorage.sol](https://github.com/mudgen/Diamond/blob/master/contracts/libraries/LibDiamondStorage.sol) library could be used as is.
 It shows how to implement Diamond Storage.
 This contract includes contract ownership which you might want to change if you want to implement DAO-based ownership or other form of contract ownership.
 Go for it.
 Diamonds can work with any kind of contract ownership strategy.

+The [LibDiamond.sol](https://github.com/mudgen/Diamond/blob/master/contracts/libraries/LibDiamond.sol) library contains an internal function version of `diamondCut` that can be used in the constructor of a diamond or other places.

 ## Calling Diamond Functions